raulpedrotti/Certifications/README.md

 # Certifications
-Contains the main certifications that I have obtained along my academic journey.
+Contains the main certifications that I have obtained along my academic journey

 Includes: